karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

 Project("{9A19103F-16F7-4668-BE54-9A1E7A4F7556}") = "ApplicationName.Library.Impl.UnitTest", "test\ApplicationName.Library.Impl.UnitTest\ApplicationName.Library.Impl.UnitTest.csproj", "{C22AA50D-81CC-4A9B-9926-7AB8445246A9}"
 EndProject
 #endif
 ```

-## 2.2.
-Convert the NET 5 Worker Service in a .NET template
+### 2.2. **Create the dotnetcli.host.json file**

+### 2.3. **Create the ide.host.json file**

-## 2.3.
-Convert the Azure Function in a .NET template
+## 3. Convert the remaining 2 apps into templates

+- We still need to convert the ``Worker Service`` application  and the ``Azure Function`` into a .NET template.

+But the conversion process looks exactly the same.
+The ``template.json`` file is almost identical with few different parameters, so I'm not going to bother writing about it.
+If you're interested in the end result, take a look at the GitHub repository.

-## 2.4.
-Create the MyTechRamblings.Templates NuGet package
+## 4. Create the MyTechRamblings.Templates NuGet package

 In **section 1.2** I described a couple of ways to package a template NuGet.